rancher-sandbox/hypper/docs/sat-solver.md

 ## Using a SAT solver for solving dependencies

+(Note: SVGs in the document may not be visible if using a dark theme)

 The problem space is defined by a set of packages that depend on each other in various ways.
 A **package** is comprised of:
 - A **ReleaseName**, either where to installed it, or where it is already